nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

       Use case ends.

-**Use case: UC9 - Add Contact**
+**Use case: UC8 - Add Contact**

 **MSS**

-1. User requests to add a contact to the list of contact.
+1. User requests to add a contact to an event.
-2. System adds the contact and displays information of the contact added.
+2. System adds the contact to the event and displays information of the contact and event.

    Use case ends.